feliixx/mgodatagen/README.md

   -a, --append                 if present, append documents to the collection without
                                removing older documents or deleting the collection -n, --numWorker=<nb>         number of concurrent workers inserting documents in database.
-Default is number of CPU + 1
+Default is number of CPU+1

 connection infos:
   -h, --host=<hostname>        mongodb host to connect to (default: 127.0.0.1)